Keyboard shortcuts

 Next Steps

-• To create a new repository based on the template.
+In this chapter, we learned how to create a new repository based on the template.

-In the next chapter, we will learn how to setup the repository locally.
+In the next chapter, we will learn how to set up the repository locally.